 A few ways to ensure that your online store visitors don’t just add items to their cart and leave without making a purchase include:

 - Simplifying your navigation so that they can find products easily

 - Creating compelling product descriptions with visuals (view guide here)

 - Improve your cart visibility so that the visitor is constantly reminded of items being there

-- Provide guest checkout option for those who don’t want to sign up on your store
+- Provide a guest checkout option for those who don’t want to sign up for your store

 - Optimize your checkout process and make it faster to complete